 The research program of the NY TBI Model System is designed to advance our understanding of the consequences of TBI and ways to improve rehabilitation outcomes.
-The current program is based on our prior research on post-TBI fatigue (PTBIF).
-Although the cause of PTBIF is probably complex, one of the most likely contributors is disturbed sleep.
-Unfortunately, the literature on sleep and fatigue in individuals with TBI is limited and has suffered from a number of methodological shortcomings.
-Also, findings have been inconsistent.
-Not only do we not know enough about the origins of PTBIF we also have few tools to address this common problem.
+The current program is based on BIRC-MS research on post-TBI fatigue (PTBIF) as well as on interventions to help people with TBI make better decisions and manage their emotions.

-To address these challenges, currently, two research projects are being implemented by the NY TBI Model System, and one project is based on a collaboration with other centers, but on which the NY TBI Model System is the lead center:
+To address these challenges, currently, two research projects are being implemented by the NY TBI Model System:

 One additional project to be implemented shortly is based on a collaboration with other centers, with the NY TBI Model System as the lead center.

 As a further research activity, the NY TBI Model System contributes data to a national TBI database on approximately 40 new patients receiving model system services per year.
 Currently in this database are data from hundreds of individuals with TBI from across the country; each person’s data are collected upon discharge from inpatient services and at 1, 2 and 5 years post discharge and then at 5-year intervals.
 Researchers from the New York TBI Model System and from the other U.S. centers – together and separately – use the database to answer basic questions about outcomes of services and the consequences of TBI in daily life over many years after injury.